Want to see

 us in action?

 Despite substantial investments in numerous security products, organizations continue to be victims of successful malware attacks and data breaches.
-Today’s sophisticated threats have been engineered to discover and outsmart “advanced” malware detection tools like firewalls, IPS, and sandbox technologies.
+Today’s sophisticated threats have been engineered to discover and outsmart “advanced malware analysis and detection tools” like firewalls, IPS, and sandbox technologies.
 These technologies are unable to detect the wide range of evasion techniques described below.
-So-called “advanced” or “next-generation” sandboxes continue to rely on signatures and analyze files only at the application and operating system level, which makes it possible for malware to escape undetected.
+So-called “advanced” or “next-generation” malware sandboxes continue to rely on signatures and analyze files only at the application and operating system level, which makes it possible for advanced malware to escape undetected.

-For years, advanced malware detection has relied on sandboxes to block the delivery of malicious files.
+For years, advanced malware protection has relied on a malware sandbox to block the delivery of malicious files.
 Sandboxes use virtual machine (VM) technology to analyze suspicious objects.
 Although VMs resemble a real host, they also insert artifacts into the VM environment for the virtualization to work.
 These artifacts include additional operating system files and processes, supplementary CPU features, and other components.
 Sophisticated malware can detect these artifacts, and alter its behavior in order to avoid detection.

 Advanced malware avoids detection by sandboxes or other security controls by altering its behavior and adopting one or more evasion tactics, such as: